ryanmosz/crypto-trading-sim/REMAINING_WORK_SUMMARY.md

 ## 📝 Summary:

-The game is **feature-complete** and **production-ready**.
-The auth bug has been fixed.
+The game is **100% feature-complete** and **production-ready**!
+All planned features (M0, M1, M2) are working.
 The M3 polish items would improve user experience but are not blocking launch.

 **Ship it! 🚢**